newtonproject/NEPs/NEPS/nep-29.md

 Phase 1 would include the following steps:

 Step 1.
-Snapshot.
+Freeze.

-1. At a specific date and time announced in advance for at least 20 days, a snapshot of the "community node" data will be taken.
+1. At a specific date and time announced in advance for at least 20 days, the "community node" feature will be frozen.
+No more "community node" would be allowed to create, and no "community node" would be allowed to unlock and quit, until the step 2 airdrop is finished.
-2. During the above period, all "community nodes" will receive daily mined NEW as usual, until step 2.
+2. During the frozen period, all "community nodes" will receive daily mined NEW as usual, until step 2 airdrop.

 Step 2.
 Migrate.